 Autonomy v Lynch – The ongoing $5bn fraud claim about the sale of Autonomy plc.
 As a pupil, Daniel assisted Sharif Shivji in preparing cross-examination of certain witnesses, and researched points of evidence.

-ArcelorMittal v Essar Steel – A freezing injunction and associated disclosure orders were obtained against individuals and companies associated with the defandant.
+ArcelorMittal v Essar Steel EWHC 724 (Comm) – A freezing injunction and associated disclosure orders were obtained against individuals and companies associated with the defendant.
 As a pupil, Daniel researched the scope of and jurisdictional elements relating to Norwich Pharmacal and search orders for Gregory Denton-Cox

 - Commercial dispute resolution

 Pedriks v Grimaux – Alleged breach of a mediation settlement.
-As a pupil, Daniel drafted a witness statement and a strike-out application for Donald Lilly.
+Daniel is currently instructed in this High Court litigation, led by Donald Lilly.

 Re: Lucie-Smith – Alleged breach of fiduciary duty.
 As a pupil, Daniel drafted a defence for Donald Lilly.